-- 1. The agency must have an information system to collect, analyze, report consumer data, indicators, reports and improvement plans. - 2.
+- 1. The agency must have an information system to collect, analyze, report consumer data, indicators, reports and improvement plans.
+This information system must be compatible with the Department's client database so that the Department can generate reports directly or via written requests to the agency. - 2.
 The agency must collect measurable indicators identified by the Department: - a. indicators will be in the following categories: service use, consumer characteristics, unmet needs, gaps, service duplications; and - b. specific data elements will be specified in the service contract. - 3.
 The agency must gather information in standardized format supplied by the Department and report at intervals specified by the Department. - 4.
-The agency must maintain consumer records that include at least the following: - a. assessments, care plans, reevaluations, consultations, discharge plans; - b. release of confidential information documents; - c. copies of legal documents, such as power of attorney and advance directives; - d. fees and arrangements for reimbursement and payment; and
+The agency must maintain consumer records that include at least the following: - a. assessments, care plans, reevaluations, consultations, discharge plans;

-- e. identification of and authorization for third party payers. - 5.
+- b. release of confidential information documents; - c. copies of legal documents, such as power of attorney and advance directives; - d. fees and arrangements for reimbursement and payment; and - e. identification of and authorization for third party payers. - 6.
 The agency must comply with all current Departmental policies and procedures and with all current state and federal laws and regulations related to confidential consumer information and records.